SPECIAL NEEDS DIDACTICS

-In the assessment of the tests, the following will be considered:
+In the assessment of the tests, the following information will be considered:

 The Special Didactics exam includes a written test with a mix of open-ended and closed questions (multiple choice).The results will provide a mark that can be put on record or integrated with an oral exam.
 Students unable to take the written test can ask the teacher to take the oral one only.
-Attending students will take the examination in two parts:an intermediate test (halfway through the course), and a final test.
-The students will then carry out a group work this also being evaluated.
+Attending students will take the examination in two parts: an intermediate test (half way through the course), and a final test.
+The students will then carry out a group work which will be evaluated.

-In the assessment of tests), the following will be considered:
+In the assessment of tests, the following information will be considered:

 1. Disciplinary vocabulary appropriateness and terminological precision;